bedapisl/fast-colorthief/README.md

 # Fast colortheif

 A Python module for selecting most dominant colors in the image.
-Based on https://github.com/fengsp/color-thief-py, but is much faster.
+Based on https://github.com/fengsp/color-thief-py but faster.

 ## Installation
 ```